How Much Does BetterHelp Cost? Understanding Online Therapy Pricing

 Types of therapy: Individual therapy, couples therapy, family therapy and other counseling options

-- Individual therapy: Individual therapy involves the therapist and client in a one-on-one setting, and can be helpful for individuals looking for ways to manage various mental health concerns, like anxiety or depression.
+- Individual therapy: Individual therapy involves the therapist and client talking in a one-on-one setting.
+This can be helpful for individuals looking for ways to manage various mental health concerns, like anxiety or depression.

 - Couples counseling: In couples counseling, two people can seek help from a therapist for their relationship concerns.
 Online couples therapy is available through BetterHelp’s sister site, Regain.

-- Teen therapy: In teen therapy, a therapist can help a teenager with their unique concerns in a safe and supportive environment.
+- Teen therapy: In teen therapy, a therapist can help a teenager address mental health concerns in a safe and supportive environment.
 Online teen therapy is available through BetterHelp’s sister site, TeenCounseling.

-- Family therapy: In family therapy, multiple family members can get support from a therapist in navigating various family conflicts or challenges that are impacting relationships in the family.
+- Family therapy: In family therapy, multiple family members can get support from a therapist in navigating family conflicts or challenges that are impacting familial relationships.
 BetterHelp does not offer family therapy at this time.

 1.7M reviews with a 4.9/5 ★ session rating